clementw168/clementw168.github.io/_posts/gap_year/2023-07-15-stryker-3d-surgery-tracking.md

 ![HRNet](/img_compressed/posts/gap_year/stryker_HRnet.png)

-The training objective combined **MSE loss** with **Online Hard Keypoint Mining (OHKM)** and a **weighted loss** that emphasized the bur tip.
-This proved effective since the tip was the most critical keypoint.
+The training objective was an **MSE loss** on Gaussian heatmaps centered around keypoints.
+I also used **Online Hard Keypoint Mining (OHKM)**, putting more weights on hard samples.
+Then I added more weight to the tip keypoint since it was the most critical one.

 On the data side, I found that mixing **2/5 synthetic images** with real ones gave the best trade-off between generalization and stability.
 Data augmentation (rotations, brightness/contrast changes) significantly improved test performance, especially under challenging lighting.

 At inference, I applied **multi-flip ensembling** to reduce variance.
 Together with the refined loss functions, the final model achieved an **MSE of ~2.6 pixels for the tip**, which corresponds to sub-millimeter precision in real-world coordinates.

 Random test results:
 ![Random Test Results](/img_compressed/posts/gap_year/stryker_random_test_visualization.png)